Theatres expect big films, festive weekend to break Bollywood jinx

 Theatres expect big films, festive weekend to break Bollywood jinx1 min read .
-Updated: 11 Aug 2022, 10:14 AM IST
+11 Aug 2022

 Cinemas across India are getting ready for the first full-fledged Independence Day weekend in two years flanked by the Rakhi holiday.